How to Use Soap Nuts

 Can I use fabric softener with soap nuts?

 No, you don’t need to use fabric softener with soap nuts.
-Chemical detergents leave a residue on your clothes that make them feel stiff, hence the need for fabric softener.
+Chemical detergents leave a residue on your clothes that makes them feel stiff, hence the need for fabric softener.
 Soap nuts rinse clean, so you have no need for fabric softener or dryer sheets.

 I have found that wool dryer balls help make my clothes even softer.
 Since soap nuts don’t have any scent, you can put a few drops of essential oil on each dryer ball if you would like a light fragrance on your clothes.